crisu83/yii-formatter/README.md

 }
 ```

-When the behavior is attached you can call it to format any attribute value using a built in formatter or if necessary your own.
+When the behavior is attached you can call it to format any attribute value using a built in formatter, or if necessary you can write your own.

 ```php
 $model->formatAttribute('boolean', 'published');